argonne-lcf/user-guides/docs/polaris/visualization/paraview.md

 #### 2. Set Up Servers (first time only)
 The first time you want to run a server on Polaris and have it connect to your local ParaView client, you will need to set up a Server.
 Once this server is set up, you can reuse it each time you run the ParaView client with the Paraview server on Polaris.

 Kitware, the developers of ParaView, maintain a database of server configurations which you can retrieve through the ParaView client.
 In the File->Connect menu press the button named "Fetch Servers" and select POLARIS@ANL.
+Windows users should select "windows to POLARIS@ANL".
 Press "Import Selected"

 <figure markdown>
   ![Load servers](images/ParaviewFetchServers.png){ width="700" }